Ribzzard/Moderation-Bot/README.md

 ## Getting Started

-1) Copy the code in the main.py file in this repositry (Link to main.py --
+1) Copy the code in the code.py  in this repositry (Link to code.py -->

 ## Commands
 Pre-existing commands are listed below -